thevoid12/braincells/golang/interfaces/interface.md

 - code
 - interface embedding: a interface inside a interface suppose you have interface A, interface B and interface C which implements interface A and B then, we satisfy interface C if a type satisfies both interface A and B
+- code
 - To satisfy an interface in Go, a type must implement all of the methods defined in the interface.
-Let’s take a closer look at how this works.
+- code